jethornton/flexgui/docs_flex/source/hal.rst

 A QPushButton can be a HAL LED button by adding two dynamic properties.
 The `pin_name` property will be the HAL pin name you use to connect the button state in the postgui.hal file.
 The button can be momentary or checkable.
 The default colors are Red when Off and Green when On.
-The default shape is round.
+The round LED will be in the upper right corner.

 The HAL direction is OUT and the HAL type is bit for a HAL LED QPushButton.